العربية

 Image

 Furthermore, some non-dysplastic sacral alae display an anterior concavity or recession when viewed in the axial plane.
-A recessed sacral ala creates a dangerous anatomical trap, allowing for an "in-out-in" screw trajectory that inadvertently exits the anterior sacral cortex and re-enters the vertebral body, directly threatening the L5 nerve root.
+A recessed sacral ala creates a highly dangerous anatomical trap for the unwary surgeon.
+If a standard transverse trajectory is utilized, the drill or screw may inadvertently exit the anterior sacral cortex into the concavity and subsequently re-enter the vertebral body near the midline.
+This "in-out-in" trajectory directly threatens the L5 nerve root, which courses precisely over this recessed area.
+Recognition of this morphology on preoperative axial Computed Tomography (CT) is critical to adjusting the starting point and trajectory to remain entirely intraosseous.

 Image